abbarrasa/openbox/README.md

 -	obrecent.
 A simple Perl script for Openbox which recent documents are displayed through pipe menus.
 -	logout-trayicon.
 A Python script for Openbox to put a logout icon in system tray of tint2 (or other panels).
 See http://crunchbang.com/forums/viewtopic.php?pid=132886.
 -	sensors-trayicon.
 A Python script for Openbox to put a sensor monitor in system tray of tint2 (or other panels).
+-	weatherboy.
+A simple application shows weather information in a systemt tray icon of tint2 (or other panels) using Yahoo!
+News Weather API.
+See https://github.com/decayofmind/weatherboy.
+-	weatherboy-qt.
+A review of weatherboy application to migrate to Qt5 and Python3.